challiwill/meteorologica/README.md

 Provide a path to the file as an environment variable.
 The file should probably be uploaded to wherever the app is running along with the app (for example in a `credentials/` directory).

-You must provide the name of the bucket that holds the billing information files.
+You must provide the name of the bucket that holds the billing information files, and the name of the bucket where you would like the final .csv to end up.
 The billing files are assumed to have the naming format `Billing-YYYY-MM-DD.csv`.
 ```
 GOOGLE_APPLICATION_CREDENTIALS=./path/to/service_account_credential.json
 GCP_BUCKET_NAME=my-bucket

+STORAGE_BUCKET_NAME=my-final-bucket
 ```

 ###AWS: